vistadataproject/vistadataproject.github.io/demo/PCE/skinTest.md

 Now click the Skin Tests tab and click the Other Skin Test button.
 A list of skin test options are displayed.
 ![](../images/PCE/newSkinTest.png)

 Select PPD TUBERCULIN, enter Results, Reading and put comments to note this operation.
-Click OK and an alert asking if you are the Primary Provider for this Encounter.
+Click OK and an alert asking if you are the Primary Provider for this Encounter if you haven't set the primary provider yet.
 Click Yes to store this skin test.
 ![](../images/PCE/saveSkinTest.png)

 The RPC Emulator implements the RPC call with an MVDM ORWPCE SAVE operation.
 After creating and updating appropriate information in VISTA, the nodeVISTA manager will dispatch this create event.